Building your own Piezo-Preamp

 Source: PI Piezo Tutorial: Temperature Effects

 Therefore the goal, when soldering the wires, is to apply as little as possible heat for the shortest amount of time to the piezo, but still sufficient heat for the solder alloy to form a bond with the brass disk and the silver coating of the ceramic disk.
 While the silver coating of the ceramic disk is quite easy to solder to, the brass material of the base is difficult to bond to for the solder alloy.
 Exposure temperature and time form a trade-off (low temperatures force you to heat longer until the solder becomes liquid and can bond).
-I tend to work with a bit higher temperatures but then can let the finished joint cool off earlier.
+I tend to work with a bit higher temperatures (but never above 350° C) but then can let the finished joint cool off earlier.

 The technique I find most effective is to take a cutter knife and scratch a pattern in the brass plate on the very edge.
 I then use a flux pen or syringe to add some flux to that pattern.
 Then I add a good amount of solder to the wire and then heat the scratched and fluxed spot of the piezo.
 I am using a soldering tip that lets me maximize the contact area for a rapid heat transfer.